 Call-takers answer incoming calls from the public, determine the nature of the incident and type the information into the computer aided dispatch system.
 This information is critical to first responders.
 The computer then routes the call to a dispatcher, who evaluates the call and existing resources and dispatches the closest law enforcement, fire or medical unit.

-During calendar year 2012, the Communications Center processed more than one million calls for service!
+During calendar year 2019, the Communications Center processed 949,116 calls for service!

 Enhanced 911 System